 Here we see the contradiction in the Western and the Indian notion of expansionism.
 While the West uses territorial power and other materialistic ways to expand its influence, the Dharmic principle of expansion is about influencing the hearts and minds of people.
 Chinese scholar Hu Shih famously said that India conquered and dominated China culturally for 2000 years without sending a single soldier across.

 Aurobindo then elaborates on Hindu religion, where he liberates its definition from the narrow confines of religion in the West.
 Hindu religion grew in the sacred geography between the mighty Himalayas and the vast Indian Ocean.
 However, it is an eternal religion, and its spirit is universal that embraces all others.
 It is about the cosmopolitan spirit of वसुधैव कुटुम्बकम् – ‘Vasudhaiva Kutumbakam’.
-This makes it completely different from sectarian and exclusivists religions that can live only for a limited time serving a limited purpose.
-It is only the great Sanatan Dharma that has been able to balance the knowledge of the material world which the Bhagavad Gita calls as ‘avidya‘ and the overarching spiritual knowledge called ‘vidya‘.
+This inclusive character makes it stand apart as a religion.
+A sectarian and an exclusivist religion can live only for a limited time, serving a limited purpose.
+The overarching philosophy of Sanatan Dharma has been able to balance the knowledge of the material world, which the Bhagavad Gita calls ‘avidya’, and the spiritual knowledge called ‘vidya‘.
 It insists on the realization of the truth but acknowledges that there are multiple ways to know it, i.e. the doctrine of एकं सद्विप्रा बहुधा वदन्ति – ‘Ekam Sat Vipra Bahudha Vadanti’.

 Aurobindo then creates a synthesis between the values of Sanatan Dharma and the notion of Indian nationalism.
 There is no conflict between these two; rather they are complementary and synonymous with each other.